block-foundation/brand/README.md

 4. Fill out your name, Twitter, and other details as you see fit.
 5. Create new slides to fit your talk

 ## Development Resources

 ## Legal Information

 ### Copyright

-Copyright &copy; 2023 [Block Foundation](https://www.blockfoundation.io/ "Block Foundation website").
+Copyright &copy; 2023 [Stichting Block Foundation](https://www.blockfoundation.io/ "Block Foundation website").
 All Rights Reserved.

 ### License